 If your image has text in it, ask yourself if the text or the image is most essential to the message, and let that guide your choices.
 If you have a quote, find an image that supports the sentiment.
 If you have an outstanding image, try to let your text match the feeling the image evokes.
 Either way, keep your typography simple, your copy clear and concise.
 Stick with one or two fonts and play with size, color and style to emphasize key words.
-PicMonkey offers over 100 fonts, so you can choose the perfect one to visually support your idea.

-Get clicks with a clear call to action
+Get clicks with a clear call to action on your Pinterest image

 Pinterest is fun when you get traction and folks are collecting your gorgeous pictures, but if your ultimate goal is to drive traffic to your site, you’ve got to work it.
 Create a simple and clear call to action that gives people a reason to click.

 Pinterest can feel like Times Square.
 Eyeball overload!
-Marekting guru Seth Godin gave a great TED talk about how, in a world of so many choices and an audience with so little time, ideas must be remarkable; you need to create purple cows.
+Marketing guru Seth Godin gave a great TED talk about how, in a world of so many choices and an audience with so little time, ideas must be remarkable; you need to create purple cows.
 Create improbable images that stand out and grab attention.
 They will break through the clutter and get shared.

-Lure in luv with cuties and beauties
+Lure in the Pinterest luv with cuties and beauties

 We can’t help ourselves: people are attracted to beauty and cuties.
 Gorgeous landscapes in exotic lands with dramatic lighting let us escape for a moment.
 Adorable animals and babies — particularly if you can make them purple cows — will draw your followers in.